andrejacobs/go-aj/CONTRIBUTING.md

 ## Questions

-If you have questions regarding go-micropkg, feel free to ask it by raising an Issue and label it as a `question`.
+If you have questions regarding go-aj, feel free to ask it by raising an Issue and label it as a `question`.

 ## Filing a bug or feature request